Marti-lp/ctfs-infosec/README.md

 #### **MicMic**
 - **Difficulty:** Advanced
 - **Category:** Malware Analysis
 - **Description:** A Linux-only executable that spawns multiple threads.
-While the main thread performs disruptive actions (e.g., opening the browser), a secondary thread writes the flag into memory.
+While the main thread performs disruptive actions, a secondary thread writes the flag into memory.
 If execution continues normally, the main thread deletes the binary.
 - **Focus:**  Dynamic analysis, thread behavior inspection, memory monitoring, and timing-based analysis techniques.

 ## Note
 Some challenges intentionally provide **only binaries** to participants, reflecting realistic malware analysis and reverse engineering scenarios.
 When source code is present, it is provided strictly for educational purposes.
+As always, pwd for the zipped binaries is **infected**.